 Residence Hall and Apartment.
 Students of a single gender live on the same floor or apartment (availability is based upon demand).
 Bathrooms are primarily used by individuals who identify with that gender.

-To be considered, indicate a preference for this option in your housing application and then schedule an appointment with Jorge Bru where you can request access to the supplemental application (supplemental application required).
+To be considered, indicate a preference for this option in your housing application (supplemental application required).

 Residence Hall.
-The WISE community fosters success for women in the sciences, engineering, and math.
+The WISE community fosters an inclusive science, engineering, and math community for all students interested in historical, present-day, and future contributions of women in these fields.
 WISE offers themed programming, guest speakers, and peer support.
-Available only to female identified students.

 Students find mealtime an opportunity to meet friends, visit and relax, study, and, of course . . . eat!
 All students living in campus residence halls have a meal plan included in their housing contract.
 Meal plans are optional for apartment residents.